 {

 }

-We observed in our experiments that choosing $\text{top}_{s,k}^{l,c}$ and $\text{bot}_{s,k}^{l,c}$ sets based on the probabilities assigned by concept head, is sensitive to the initial model parameters.
-If high weight is considered for concept-discrimination loss, it is likely to get stuck in considering a wrong zone in layers with high receptive fields.
-To prevent this, we used another module with the same architecture as the scoring module to choose $\text{top}_{s,k}^{l,c}$ and $\text{bot}_{s,k}^{l,c}$ sets from.
-The module, called discriminative scoring module, is trained using the first and third terms of the loss function presented in \cref{eq:mcloss}, without multiplying the first term by 2, and with $k_1 = k_3 = HW$.
+In our experiments, we observed that choosing $\text{top}_{s,k}^{l,c}$ and $\text{bot}_{s,k}^{l,c}$ sets based on the probabilities assigned by concept head, is sensitive to the initial model parameters.
+If high weight is considered for concept-discrimination loss, it will likely get stuck considering a wrong zone in layers with high receptive fields.
+To prevent this, we used another module with the same architecture as the scoring module to choose $\text{top}_{s,k}^{l,c}$ and $\text{bot}_{s,k}^{l,c}$ sets.
+The module, called the discriminative scoring module, is trained using the first and third terms of the loss function presented in \cref{eq:mcloss}, without multiplying the first term by 2, and with $k_1 = k_3 = HW$.
 We detached the input of this module to prevent misleading loss injection to the model, as many input parts may be common between the concepts.